The Soundboard Every Founder Should Have

 Most of the conversations do involve work because building something takes up so much mental space, but it never stays only about work, it naturally brings in everything else like how tired you’ve been feeling, how personal things affect decisions, and how sometimes the weight you’re carrying doesn’t come from one place but from many small ones.

-What makes this space important is knowing that there is no judgment in the room, no one is quietly comparing where you are or how fast you’re moving, there’s no pressure to sound sorted or strong, and because of that, you’re able to speak more honestly than you usually do.
+What makes this space important is knowing that there is no judgment in this set up, no one is quietly comparing where you are or how fast you are moving, there’s no pressure to sound sorted or strong, and because of that, you are able to speak more honestly than you usually do.

 I notice how these friends remember things over time, they remember what you were worried about weeks ago, they ask how that situation turned out, and sometimes they don’t even ask directly, they just check in gently, which makes you feel seen without having to explain yourself again.